UX/UI and Design Terminology

 Aspect | UX Design (User Experience) | UI Design (User Interface) |

-Focus | User feelings, paths, logic, problem-solving. | Visual appearance, interactive elements, aesthetics. |
+Focus | User's feelings, pathways, logic, problem-solving. | Visual appearance, interactive elements, aesthetics. |

-Goal | Make the product useful, logical, and pleasant. | Make the interface beautiful, intuitive, and branded. |
+Goal | To make the product useful, logical, and enjoyable. | To make the interface beautiful, intuitive, and branded. |

 Process | Research, analysis, prototyping, testing. | Creating visual elements, design systems. |